afnog/afnog.github.io/sse/crypto/presentation.md

 scp mymessage.txt afnog@pcYY.sse.ws.afnog.org:/tmp
 </pre>

-* Tell your partner the first four letters of the
+* Tell your partner the first four letters of the hash.
   * With a good hash function, it's reasonably safe to compare just the first few characters.
+* Check the hash of your partner's message.

 ---